barbazul/1kfa/mod_guide_gm.md

 of 1kFA being played.
 For all the author's attempt to make this document clear, brief, and unambiguous, those examples may do a better job of conveying just what 1kFA is and how it is played.

+# The Pitch

+What's the best way to pitch 1kFA to your friends?
+Well, you know them better than I do.
+I'm just a book.
+But here are some things that 1kFA does that make it special.
+Think about what your friends like and dislike and what they're seeking in their gaming experience.

+ * The Hero's Journey - like the stories told in blockbuster movies, your friends will play protagonists who must face adversity to transform themselves and their world.
+ * Paper not required - players only need to interact with cards and tokens
+ * Play your favourite universe - use the setting of your favourite swords-and-magic universe from pop culture, 1kFA will support it!
+ * Layered mechanisms - choices in 1kFA move game resources and probabilities around - there's depth for players to explore and skill to build

 # First-time Players